bytemaster/bytemaster.github.io/_posts/2015-01-13-Decentralization-of-Nxt-vs-BitShares.md

 far more than the total number of people who can produce blocks.
 Specifically, it doesn't matter if 1000 people can produce blocks in a given year, if 99 out of every 100 are produced by the same individual.

 Today the numbers are in for Nxt with data from [their very own block explorer](https://nxtblocks.info/#section/blockexplorer_charts).
-These numbers show that 60% of all blocks are produced by just 15 people.
+These numbers show that 60% of all blocks are produced by just 15 accounts.
 The
 Nxt users recommend 720 confirmations for "big transactions" which means that at best 300 people contribute to producing a block in that window.
 This makes the provably false assumption that the last 40% of all blocks are maximumly distributed to 1 person per block.
 I can go further and say that in my own samples of the top producers I found enough block producers that were above 1% and less than 2% that I can safely conclude that after 720 blocks less than 101 unique block